-It’s an open road for volunteers.
-One of our board members Ann Stuart – and husband Simon (pictured) – are currently cycling from John O’Groats to Land’s End to raise funds for A Rocha UK and Synchronicity Earth.
+One of our board members Ann Stuart – along with husband Simon – recently completed their epic ride from John O’Groats to Land’s End to raise funds for A Rocha UK and Synchronicity Earth.
 They’ve raised more than £7,500 so far and the fund is still open here.